From the first moment you arrive, you will welcomed by our friendly team of staff.

 One of our nurses and doctors will chat with you to find out more about your illness, your concerns and what is most important to you.
 This enables us to create an individualised plan for your care and provide you with the best treatment.
 We have time to spend with patients and their families talking and listening, as staffing levels are much higher than in hospital and this is one of the aspects of Hospice care that is really valuable.

 It really is a privilege to work on the inpatient unit.
 I work with an amazing team of compassionate people who all work with the same purpose to provide the best care possible.
 Having the time to get to know patients and their families properly really makes a difference and enables us to provide much better care – Dr Becky

 In our inpatient unit, we have single rooms, small wards and a family centre.

-From Wednesday 27th May, our visiting policy allows two named adult visitors per patient (ideally from the same household), for a maximum of 4 hours a day.
-This applies for all patients in the Inpatient Unit.
+From 15th January 2021, our visiting policy allows two named adult visitors per patient (ideally from the same household), for a maximum of 4 hours a day.
+This applies for all patients on the Inpatient Unit.

 Visitors should contact the nursing team in advance to arrange a suitable visiting time.
 Please call the Inpatient Unit on 0121 752 8788 or 0121 752 8789.

 Visitors should not come to the hospice if they have any Covid symptoms, nor if anyone in their household has symptoms or is self-isolating.